practicalli/clojure/reference/clojure-syntax/more-java-fun.md

   Swing GUI coding in Java feels quite messy to me, however using Swing in Clojure feels much cleaner.
 Using the `doto` function allow you to chain function (Java method) calls together.

-> **Note**  Start with the `import` function to add the neccessary swing libraries.
+> **Note**  Start with the `import` function to add the necessary swing libraries.
 Then create a button and add it to a panel, adding that panel to a frame.

 ```